 Chapter 3 – Praying Mantis

-Finally, we have arrived at the entrance of Elven Village.
+We have arrived at the entrance of Elven Village at last.
 Geographically, it’s somewhere in the southwest of Sodogora Village.

 There was nothing but tall trees towering the surrounding area at glance.
 However, unless we use the predetermined route, it seems the space magic developed between the trees will lead us further from the Elven Village.
 It’s quite elaborate technique.